bury7/Air_Alarm_CS50X/README.md

 # Air Alarm

 Video overview:  <https://youtu.be/M5bPgH7Z2i0>
-This repository is my final project for the cs50x course.
+This repository is my final project for the СS50X course.
+In which I implemented a site that displays information about air alarms in the regions of Ukraine.

 ## Overview of the Course